 4. Don’t be overconfident.
-Four-wheel drive and all-wheel drive systems allow for great traction in the snow.
+Four-wheel drive and all-wheel drive systems allow for excellent traction in the snow.
 However, they don’t eliminate the science of physics.
 If you’re driving too fast for the current road conditions, you’re bound to lose control.

 5. Don’t rely solely on technology.
-Great technological advancements have been made with vehicle safety features.
+Significant technological advancements have been made with vehicle safety features.
 However, it’s important not to rely on them 100% of the time.
 Slippery conditions can occasionally outsmart the systems.

 6. Keep a safe following distance.
 Experts recommend keeping at least three car lengths between you and the vehicle in front of you.
 If another car squeezes in front of you, back off.